heyypatrick/heyypatrick/readme.md

 I work as a full-stack web developer with hybrid mobile app development skills (app developer).
 I'm based in Legazpi, Philippines.

 Since 2018, I started my career in web development building modern, efficient and modern user friendly interfaces.
-Also, I'm into development of hybrid mobile applications that utilizes Laravel as a back-end with an experience in deploying applications into their respective platforms like App Store and Android Playstore.
+Also, I'm into development of hybrid mobile applications that utilizes Laravel as a back-end with an experience in deploying applications into their respective platforms like Apple App Store and Android Playstore.

 ### What I'm focusing on 👨‍💻